nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_attachments.md

 ---
-title: Use of attachments
+title: Use of Attachments
-keywords: design, build,																																					tags: tags: [design]
+keywords: design, build,
+tags: [design]
 sidebar: foundations_sidebar
 permalink: build_attachments.html
-summary: "Describes how attachments may be used in Transfer of Care documents"
+summary: "Use of Attachments in Transfer of Care Documents"
 ---

 {% include important.html content="All information provided below is indicative and subject to on-going review." %}